johannschopplich/pdfjs-serverless/README.md

 # pdfjs-serverless

-A nodeless/serverless redistribution of Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) for serverless enviroments, like Deno Deploy and Cloudflare Workers with zero dependencies.
+A redistribution of Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) for serverless environments, like Deno Deploy and Cloudflare Workers with zero dependencies.
+All named exports of the `PDF.js` library are available.

-## How It Works

-First, some string replacements of the `PDF.js` library is necessary, i.e. removing browser context references.
-Additionally, we enforce Node.js compatibility (might sound paradox at first, bear with me), i.e. mocking the `canvas` module and setting the `isNodeJS` flag to `true`.

-To achieve a nodeless build, [`unenv`](https://github.com/unjs/unenv) does the heavy lifting by converting Node.js specific code to be platform-agnostic.

-See the [`rollup.config.ts`](./rollup.config.ts) file for more information.

 ## Installation